JuanPabloDiaz/freeForGeeks/README.md

 - [Picresize](https://picresize.com/) is a tool to resize, shrink, and crop your pictures online.
 - [Image Compressor](https://www.imagecompressor.com/) is a tool to compress your images.

+## Digital Privacy

+[Surveillance Self-Defense](https://ssd.eff.org/en) "Tips, tools, and how-tos for safer online communications," by the Electronic Frontier Foundation.
+Basic defense guides, tool guides, and more advanced topics covered.
+[PrivacyTools](https://www.privacytools.io/) "You are being watched.
+Private and state-sponsored organizations are monitoring and recording your online activities.
+PrivacyTools provides services, tools and knowledge to protect your privacy against global mass surveillance."
+Considered the standard for finding privacy-conscious alternatives to popular software.
+[DeleteMyData](https://deletemydata.io/) Guides for the "simplest way to delete your online accounts".
+How to delete your account, from Amazon to Google to Facebook to LinkedIn.
+[Switching Software](https://switching.software/) "Ethical, easy-to-use and privacy-conscious alternatives to well-known software."
+Mixed recommendations; some good, some bad, but overall an OK reference.
+[dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) A flexible DNS proxy, with support for modern encrypted DNS protocols such as [DNSCrypt v2](https://dnscrypt.info/protocol), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.txt) and [Anonymized DNSCrypt](https://github.com/DNSCrypt/dnscrypt-protocol/blob/master/ANONYMIZED-DNSCRYPT.txt).
+[Security In-A-Box](https://securityinabox.org/) Tools and tactics (guides) for digital security on Linux, Windows, Mac, Mobile, and Web.
+[r/degoogle](r/degoogle) Tips, resources, guides, and more for "expelling Google from your life."
+[Why You Should DeGoogle & Intro DeGoogling Techniques](https://www.reddit.com/r/degoogle/comments/huk4rp/why_you_should_degoogle_intro_degoogling/).
+[Huge list of alternatives to Google products and services](https://www.reddit.com/r/degoogle/comments/g1yu01/google_alternatives_huge_list_restore_your_privacy/). [r/Privacy's wiki on deGoogling is also *helpful.*](r/Privacy's wiki on deGoogling is also _helpful._)
+[r/privacy](r/privacy) Reddit community dedicated to digital privacy and freedom.
+Resources, news, guides, and more for securing your digital lives.
+[Their wiki is an indispensable source anyone interested in digital privacy](https://www.reddit.com/r/privacy/wiki/index).
+[They Track You](https://theytrackyou.com/) "A website to raise awareness of online privacy."
+Information on corporate and government tracking, defense of surveillance, and more.
+Very good for beginners.
+[Richard Stallman](https://www.stallman.org/) Reasons for not using products and services from the biggest technology companies, by the man behind the GNU Project and the Free Software Foundation.
+[_Google Data Collection_](https://www.ftc.gov/system/files/documents/public_comments/2018/08/ftc-2018-0074-d-0018-155525.pdf) A report on Google's Data Collection from the FTC by Professor Douglas Schmidt of Vanderbilt University.
+(From August 2018.)
+[Pi-hole](https://pi-hole.net/) "Network-wide Ad blocking" software.
+[CryptoPaper](https://github.com/cryptoseb/CryptoPaper) An article detailing "Privacy, Security, and Anonymity For Every Internet User."
+[Njalla](https://njal.la/) A privacy-aware domain service, starting at 15 € / year.
+[OpenStreetMaps](https://www.openstreetmap.org/#map=4/38.01/-95.84) Free and open-source map data.
+Explore "a map of the world, created by people like you and free to use under an open license."
+[Posteo](https://posteo.de/en) Private, secure, ad-free, and green premium email.
+Starts at 1 EUR per month.
+[Mailbox.org](https://mailbox.org/en/) Private, premium email.
+Standard subscription starts at 3 EUR per user per month.

 <div style="float: right">
 <a href="#">
 <img src="backtotop.jpg" width="100">